Two Former NBC Employees Accuse Tom Brokaw of Sexual Misconduct

 The Post also features the perspective of someone who knows Lauer’s workplace presence better than most: his former Today co-host Ann Curry.
 She claims that in 2012, she went to management after an NBC staffer “tearfully” told her that she had been “sexually harassed physically” by Lauer.
 According to Curry, there was “pervasive verbal sexual harassment at NBC.”

-While much of the report focuses on Lauer, two women come forward with sexual-misconduct allegations against veteran anchor Tom Brokaw, which are the first of their kind.
-In one disturbing anecdote, former NBC News employee Linda Vester describes an incident where Brokaw invited himself over to her hotel room in 1994 after she repeatedly tried to convince him otherwise.
-After showing up uninvited, Brokaw allegedly called Vester over to the sofa in her room and touched her without her consent.

-In Curry’s opinion, for victims to feel comfortable coming forward with allegations of sexual misconduct in the workplace, human resources departments cannot report to someone who could be accused.
+In her opinion, for victims to feel comfortable coming forward with allegations of sexual misconduct in the workplace, human resources departments cannot report to someone who could be accused.
 “How are they going to complain about it if they are accusing someone who is overseeing the department that is supposed to protect them?” she asks.

 Read the full report here.